-The Tropicana Casino & Resort Atlantic City now boasts three floors of gaming with more than 3,000 slot machines and 135 table games.
+Tropicana, or the Trop as it’s known locally, now boasts three floors of gaming with more than 3,000 slot machines and 135 table games.
 There are also some 2,400 hotel rooms on the property.
-Plus, Tropicana Entertainment recently acquired The Chelsea, a 330-room boutique hotel next door.
+Plus, Tropicana acquired The Chelsea in 2017, a 330-room boutique hotel next door.

 New Atlantic City casinos

 Ocean Casino Resort